Important PPP update for 2021

 What’s the minimum amount I need to make to qualify for a PPP loan if I’m an independent contractor or sole proprietor with no employees?

 You need to have reported a minimum of $4800 in revenue in order to qualify for a PPP loan for 2021.
 The SBA has set a minimum loan amount of $1000.
-Since the SBA takes your evidence of your average monthly payroll (or earnings if you’re an independent contractor, sole proprietor, or eligible self-employed individual and pay yourself), and multiplies that number by 2.5 to get your maximum loan amount, $4800 (annual net profit) ÷12 (months) X 2.5 = $1000.
+Since the SBA takes your evidence of your average (gross or net, by your choice, if you are a “Schedule C” filer) monthly payroll (or earnings if you’re an independent contractor, sole proprietor, or eligible self-employed individual and pay yourself), and multiplies that number by 2.5 to get your maximum loan amount, $4800 (annual profit) ÷12 (months) X 2.5 = $1000.
+(Remember that you can multiply your average monthly payroll by 3.5 if you fall into NAICS category 72).

 Go deeper: 1040 Schedule C tips for independent contractors, sole proprietors, and self-employed